SylvainJnn/SylvainJnn/README.md

 I did my Master's thesis in 2022 on Spot.
 My goal was to enhance a navigation software using ROS on spot to make the robot not only move in a room, but to make it navigates on multiple floors.
 Spot can navigate on a graph.
 Spot can create new waypoints, load a new set of wayopints and changing the map while navigating.
 It can also recognise stairs.

-I worked as a robotics engineer where I enhanced the localisation and local planner system of robots.
+I worked as a robotics engineer, where I enhanced the robots' navigation and local planner systems, enabling them to re-localize independently without external assistance.
+Additionally, I worked on the robots' data recorder and conducted data analysis on the robots.

 # Contact